Created specifically for those who have loved ones that struggle with addiction.

 Female Speaker: I think of him every day.

-Casey Arrillaga: Welcome to Addiction and the Family, a podcast by and for family members of anyone with an addiction.
-My name is Casey Arrillaga, and I'm a clinical social worker and addiction counselor at both Windmill Wellness Ranch and InMindOut Emotional Wellness Centers.
-I’m the author of Realistic Hope: The Family Survival Guide for Facing Alcoholism and Other Addictions.
+Casey Arrillaga: Welcome to Addiction and the Family.
+My name is Casey Arrillaga, and I’m a clinical social worker and addiction counselor at both Windmill Wellness Ranch and InMindOut Emotional Wellness Center in Texas.
+I’m the author of the books Realistic Hope: The Family Survival Guide for Facing Alcoholism and Other Addictions and Spirituality for People Who Hate Spirituality.

 Kira Arrillaga: I’m Kira Arrillaga, addiction counselor intern and recovery coach at Windmill.
 Casey and I were in our addictions together for over ten years and have now been in recovery together for almost twice that long.